-The 47th edition of International Film Festival Rotterdam will take place from 24 January to 4 February 2018.
+The 47th edition of International Film Festival Rotterdam took place from 24 January to 4 February 2018.

 Go to the daily schedule of the IFFR 2018 film programme.
 Choose your route through 593 Short, Mid-length and feature films.

 A daily overview of al the screenings specially selected for Press and Industry.

 The Film Contact Lists hold the details on who can be contacted for rights and as print source of films in the 2018 programme

 Featuring Charlotte Rampling, Armando Iannucci, Lucrecia Martel, Paul Schrader, Sean Baker and many more...